Thi-mee/Thi-mee/README.md

 </div>

-I am a
+I am a junior software engineer
-* software engineering intern at ALX
-* software development trainee at Xplug
-* a software trainee at Oaperg Technologies

 :loudspeaker: Feel free to reach out to me if you have any questions or you need me on your team project